Rewzilla/c-debugging-tips/howto/beautify.md

 In this case by simply beautifying the code we were able to identify the problem.

-## Requirements

 The following tools are demonstrated below.

  - GNU Indent
  - Astyle
  - ClangFormat

-Note that these may not be installed by default!
-If you are using the `cs.dsunix.net` or `dev.hostbin.org` machines, you may need to request that they be installed; ask your teacher.
-However if you wish to run these on your own machine you should be able to install them by running one of the following commands (depending on your operating system).

- - Debian/Ubuntu: `sudo apt install indent astyle clang-format`
- - Fedora/Redhat/CentOS: `TODO`
- - Arch: `TODO`

 ## GNU Indent